-RESULTS: The phytochemical screening showed the presence of Flavonoid, Steroid, Tannin compounds in large amount.
-In DPPH scavenging assay among the extracts, Ethanolic fractions (ETF) exhibited the highest DPPH scavenging activity with IC50 of 4.57 $\mu$ g /ml .The highest phenolic content was found in EAF extracts (63.00 mg of GAE / gm. of dried extract) followed by CLF (36.25 mg of GAE / gm. of dried extract) and PTF (26.28 mg of GAE / gm. of dried extract).
-The highest total antioxidant activity was also found in ETF fraction (185 GAE/gm of dried sample followed by EAF fraction (99.00GAE/gm of dried sample), PTF (84.00 GAE/gm of dried sample) and Chloroform (49.00 GAE/gm of dried sample).
+RESULTS: The phytochemical screening showed the presence of flavonoid, steroid, tannin compounds in large amounts.
+In DPPH scavenging assay among the extracts, ethanolic fractions exhibited the highest radical scavenging activity with IC{50} of 4.57 μg /ml .The highest phenolic content was found in EAF extracts (63.00 mg of GAE / g. of dried extract) followed by CLF (36.25 mg of GAE / g. of dried extract) and PTF (26.28 mg of GAE /g. of dried extract).
+The highest total antioxidant activity was also found in ETF fraction (185 GAE/g of dried sample followed by EAF fraction (99.00GAE/g of dried sample), PTF (84.00 GAE/g of dried sample) and Chloroform (49.00 GAE/g of dried sample).

 CONCLUSION: Our result demonstrates that all the extractives of S. caseolaris have appreciable antioxidant activities.
+But, further study is necessary to isolate the active compounds.

-KEYWORDS: Sonneratia caseolaris, DPPH, Total antioxidant activity, Total phenolic content.
+13 14 KEYWORDS: Sonneratia caseolaris, DPPH, Total antioxidant activity, Total phenolic content.